urbanalloy/threeoaks/ScreenSavers/Flurry/Doc/ReadMe.txt

 Flurry for Windows
-Ported by Matt Ginzton, matt@maddogsw.com
+Ported by Matt Ginzton
-Updated by Julien Templier, littleboy22 at gmail dot com
+Updated by Julien Templier
 ---------------------------------------------------------------------------

 ***************************************************************************